kloverde/java-GeographicCoordinate/README.md

 See LICENSE for this software's licensing terms.

-GeographicCoordinate is a simple Java library for representing latitude and longitude, and for calculating distances and direction of travel.
+GeographicCoordinate is a simple Java library for representing latitude and longitude, and for performing calculations with coordinates.

 ## Features

-* Unlike using floating-point primitives, GeographicCoordinate enforces automatic range checking:  objects can never have invalid values.
+* Unlike using floating-point primitives to represent latitude and longitude, GeographicCoordinate enforces automatic range checking:  objects can never have invalid values.
 * Coordinates can be manipulated in floating-point form or as degrees, minutes and seconds.
 * Calculate the distance between two points, or the total travel distance between an unlimited number of points (using the Haversine formula).
-Supports a wide array of units of length.
+Supports a wide array of units of distance.
-* Determine the direction of travel between two points (as in points of a compass, such as north, northeast, etc.).
-Provides representations of 32, 16 and 8-point compasses.
+* Provides enumerations for 32, 16 and 8-point compass directions
-* Determine heading using two points (TODO)
+* Look up a compass direction using a bearing or standard direction abbreviation
+* Calculates the nearest compass direction to travel from one point to another point - also provides the exact bearing

-Putting together the last three items, this library enables you to say, for instance, that you have traveled 12 km heading north-northwest on a heading of 123 degrees.
+Putting it all together, this library enables you to say, for instance, that you have traveled 12 km heading north-northwest on a bearing of 123 degrees.

 ## Compile and Runtime Dependencies